WrylyRiley/Tower-of-Hanoi/README.md

 ### Unsolved problems

 The game Tower of Hanoi is used pedagogically to demonstrate the power of recursive algorithms.
 The general algorithm for solving a game with n-disks is very short, easy to demonstrate, and easier to implement.
-The goal was to have this as an option, but time constraints coupled with a complete HTML/CSS rewrite, and a subsequent JS rewrite, lead to a lack of implementation.
+The goal was to have an animated display of the power of recursion, but due to a very likely lack of proper implementation of a structure such as MVC, and the fact that JS is 100% blocking, the tower just moves to the goal post and indicates that you won.